|« PreviousNext »|

 Your AWS Secret Access KeykDate = HMAC("AWS4" + kSecret, Date) kRegion = HMAC(kDate, Region) kService = HMAC(kRegion, Service) kSigning = HMAC(kService, "aws4_request")

-Ensure that you specify the HMAC parameters in the correct order (the key is the first parameter and the content is the second parameter).
-Some languages might reverse the order of these parameters.
+Make sure that you specify the HMAC parameters in the correct order (the key is the first parameter and the content is the second parameter).
+In some progamming languages, the HMAC function might reverse the order of these parameters.

 Use the digest for the key derivation.
 Most languages have functions to compute either a binary format hash, commonly called digest, or a hex encoded hash, called hexdigest.
 The key derivation requires that you use digest.